Yranshevare/YC_directory/README.md

 ```

 - sanity.cli.ts:\
-this is the config file to perform sanity oration via sanity cli
+this is the config file to perform sanity operation via sanity cli
 - sanity.config.ts:\
-config file for sanity studio and connecting it with specific project id, dataset, schema and to add some plugin
+config file for sanity studio and connecting that studio with database by matching specific project id, dataset, schema and to add some plugin
 - client.ts:\
 it is read client file for fetching data through query
 - image.ts:\